trallard/airflow-tutorial/source/setup.rst

 1. Create an account at `https://twitter.com/ <https://twitter.com/>`_.

-2. Next you will need to apply for a developer account, head to `https://developer.twitter.com/en/apply <https://developer.twitter.com/en/apply>`_.
+2. Next, you will need to apply for a developer account, head to `https://developer.twitter.com/en/apply <https://developer.twitter.com/en/apply>`_.
     You will need to provide detailed information about what you want to use the API for.
     Make sure to complete all the steps and confirm your email address so that you can be notified about the status of your application.